The potential benefits of software-defined networking (SDN) are sizable, but businesses need to ensure they’re ready to leap.

 SDN enables you to optimise the delivery of applications and services on finite network resources, capacities and capabilities.
 A key advantage that SDN offers is that it can respond dynamically to demands that are placed on the network.
 In an era of digital transformation, the increase in digital services requires much more dynamic and adaptive networks, Govender notes.

 SDN also eliminates the need for a costly infrastructure overhaul every time there are changes in an operator’s bandwidth demands.

-It offers the ability to optimise the delivery of applications and services without the need for significant investments, which makes it possible to leverage existing network capacity and resources in a more optimal manner.
+It offers the ability to optimise the delivery of applications and services without the need for significant investments, which makes it possible to leverage existing network capacity and resources more optimally.

 What are some of the new vulnerabilities introduced by SDN?

-On the other end of the spectrum, the hope is, obviously, that greater automation results in fewer errors.
+On the other end of the spectrum, the hope is that greater automation results in fewer errors.

 By unifying different domains into one, it is easier to focus on fewer, common elements that need to be secured.

 While there’s no denying that virtualisation and SDN are rapidly transforming datacentres into more agile, innovative and cost-effective private clouds, if your security is an afterthought, you simply cannot keep up with these fast, flexible environments, according to Williams.

 This can cause protection gaps, which leads to technical staff having to adopt manual security processes that negate the advantages of SDN and network virtualisation in the first place.